-The next day, Dayan gathered the men of the Beit Horon Battalion for a dressing down.
-The battalion commanders, who had fought heroically and under serious constraints, found his words unacceptable.
-The brigade summation report reflected a stormy debate between Dayan and Zorea, the battalion commander, about the location of the latter.
-Dayan, as usual, demanded that the battalion commander lead from the front, whereas Zorea asserted that in a nighttime action of this type, it was better to lead from a command stronghold in the rear where he would have better control of the forces.
-(Today, despite impressive technological advances in command and control, the IDF’s current method remains closer to that of Dayan.)
-Dayan respected Zorea’s professional opinion and was aware he lacked the other man’s knowledge.
-On the eve of the next mission, Operation Yekev, Dayan asked Zorea where he should station himself.
-The answer he received was, “With the lead squad.
-You’ll conduct the battle well from there at night.”
-Dayan ignored the sarcasm, repeated his question, and, based on Zorea’s advice, placed himself in the brigade command center, which was located higher up than the battlefield, where he could use his communications device to control the movements of the battalions.
+The next day, Dayan gathered the men of the battalion for a dressing down.
+A stormy debate ensured, especially over the battalion commanders’ having stayed behind to command, Zorea claiming that in a nighttime action of this type, it was better to lead from a command stronghold in the rear to retain better control of the forces.
+(Today, despite impressive technological advances in command and control, the IDF’s method remains closer to that of Dayan.)
+Nonetheless, for the next mission, Dayan deferred to Zorea’s knowledge, and placed himself in the brigade command center, located higher up than the battlefield, where he could use his communications device to control the movements of the battalions.

-Fefferman’s sharply criticized Dayan, arguing that the action in Armon Hanatsiv had been unprofessionally planned and that Dayan should be removed from his position.
-But, instead, it was Fefferman who was removed from his position and made battalion commander of the armored force in the brigade, a step that soured the atmosphere in the brigade.
-Over the next two months, Dayan devoted himself to rebuilding the brigade, and his efforts were acknowledged by his two his critics – Fefferman and Zorea.
+Fefferman also sharply criticized Dayan for acting unprofessionally and urged Dayan’s removal.
+Instead, Fefferman was made battalion commander of the brigade’s armored force, a step that soured the atmosphere in the brigade.
+Over the next two months, Dayan devoted himself to rebuilding the brigade, his efforts even acknowledged by his two critics – Fefferman and Zorea.
 Dayan continued to demand missions, earning himself a reputation as an aggressive officer looking for action.
-But the more the political process advanced, the more the chances that Ben-Gurion would approve an operation fell.
+But as the political process advanced, Ben-Gurion was increasingly unlikely to approve an operation.

-Two months later, on October 15, as Operation Yoav was starting on the southern front, the opportunity arrived and Dayan finally got what he wanted.
-At the same time, Operation To the Mountain began on the central front, of which Operation Yekev was a part; because of political considerations, it, too, was limited to a 24-hour period and to the dark during the night between October 21 and 22.
-The operation’s purpose was to pin down the Egyptian army located in the south Hebron Hills to keep it from intervening in the Negev Desert battles, and to expand the Jerusalem corridor southwards.
-On the last night of Operation To the Mountain, Dayan was ordered to deploy his brigade in Operation Yekev, designed to enter Bethlehem indirectly and from an unexpected place: through a high hill on top of which stands the town of Beit Jala.
-Topographically, this was a natural barrier and therefore defended by very few Egyptian troops.
-The logic of the Israeli plan was that if the force could overcome the topographical challenges, it would then be able to easily overpower the enemy.
-The brigade would thereby succeed in cutting the Egyptian forces off from the Jordanian troops on the Jerusalem-Bethlehem axis.
-If possible, Bethlehem itself would also be taken.
-Fefferman, now commanding the battalion’s armored unit, again expressed his opposition, an opinion shared by Tsvi Ayalon, commander of the central front, who wanted to concentrate the effort closer to the Harel Brigade.
+Two months later, Dayan finally got what he wanted.
+With Operation Yoav starting on the southern front, Operation To the Mountain began on the central front to pin down the Egyptian army in the south Hebron Hills and keep it from intervening in the southern battles, and to expand the Jerusalem corridor southwards.
+On the last night of Operation To the Mountain, October 15, Dayan was ordered to deploy his brigade in Operation Yekev, designed to enter Bethlehem indirectly and from an unexpected place: a high hill only lightly defended by the Egyptians.
+The idea was that if Israeli forces could overcome the topographical challenges, they could then easily overpower the enemy, thereby cutting the Egyptian forces off from the Jordanian troops on the Jerusalem-Bethlehem axis and possibly even taking Bethlehem.
+Fefferman and the central front commander, Tsvi Ayalon opposed the plan.